jamesknelson/pacomo/README.md

 #### Application

-Any styles on raw HTML (i.e. that not managed by React components) **must** be managed by the application, independent of any component styles.
+Any styles on raw HTML (i.e. that are not managed by React components) **must** be managed by the application, independent of any component styles.

 <a id="javascript-guidelines"></a>